dxlliv/planner/docs/getting-started.md

 ### Set up a new profile

 Define in the profiles configuration a new profile `id` (it can be your username) and use the object structure above.
-Then create a folder in `public/profiles` with the id `id` of the profile you added.
+Then create a folder in `public/profiles` with the `id` of the profile you added.

 Create also a folder called `media` in `public/profiles/{id}/`.
 An avatar should be placed as `avatar.jpg` in your profile folder.

 ### Add some media

-IG Planner supports all kind of Instagram media: images, videos, albums and reels.
+IG Planner supports different [media types](media): images, videos, albums and reels.
 Just add your files in the media profiles folder in `public/profiles/{id}/media/`.

 ## Keyboard shortcuts